 For example, did you know that most people (96% to be exact) equate design with how trustworthy a businesses is?

 Like it or not, looks matter and you will be judged on them.
-A great design speaks volumes about your business and if done correctly, it can make a fantastic impression.
+A great design speaks volumes about your business and if done correctly, interactive proposals can make a fantastic impression.

 Design isn’t just about the visuals.
 It also extends to the layout of your document.

 Poorly formatted proposals can be unappealing, confusing or hard to read.
-So you want to make sure that yours has a nice look and an appealing easy-to-digest layout:
+For an attractive proposal, you want to make sure that the document has a nice look and an appealing easy-to-digest layout:

 Consider the alignment, spacing and the text sizes you’re using.
 The goal is to clearly present your ideas and make it easy to read.